let people misunderstand you

 Let them misunderstand you.

 Sometimes, the only witness to your truth is you.
-Sometimes, your own heart is the only courtroom where your story is heard in full.
-And in that solitude, you learn to protect yourself.
+Sometimes, your own heart is the only place where your story is heard and known in full.
+That solitude can feel difficult, but you learn to protect yourself.
 You learn to trust the voice inside that says, “I know what I survived.
 I know what I meant.
 I know who I am becoming.”

-You don’t owe everyone access to your evolution.
-You don’t have to offer up your soul for public inspection, or beg for understanding from those who have already decided not to see you.
-Your story is not a democracy.
-Your healing is not a performance.
-Your growth is not a group project.
+You don’t owe everyone access to your story.
+You don’t have to offer up your soul or heart or brain for public inspection, or beg for understanding from those who have already decided not to see you.
+Your story is not a democracy: people don’t get to vote on whether or not they think it’s valid.

 Sometimes, when you let them misunderstand you, you reclaim the energy you once spent on explanations and apologies.
-You can redirect that energy inward, toward your own healing, your own becoming.
-You can tend to your growth away from prying eyes.
+You can redirect that energy inward, toward your own healing, your own growth.

 You don’t have to audition for empathy.